Everest Base Camp Luxury Trek

 Everything in here is different when you see it in person, the eating habits, the dressing sense, and even the way of greeting, cause that’s the way they had to evolve and adapt the culture to survive in the highlands.

-The life in here seems completely out of time or frozen in time, it/s unique, solitude, and most imporanlt serene, free of the regular daily corporate complaint the modern world does.
+The life in here seems completely out of time or frozen in time; it’s unique, solitary, and most importantly, serene, free of the regular daily corporate complaint the modern world.
 The people are humble and very cheerful, and even in such cold in high altitude, their warm smile keeps you motivated.

 This is the life of the highlanders, a unique highlight in itself.